TalkingQuickly/talkingquickly.github.io/_posts/2014-1-13-teaching-people-to-code.md

 And who am I?
 I'm Ben, a Ruby and Rails developer and author of a book about how to deploy succesful web applications written in Ruby.
 I'm also the tech lead of a London-based startup that makes apps and tools for the fitness industry, which between them get about a million hits per day.

 If you're interested, please drop me an email at <a href="mailto:ben@talkingquickly.co.uk">ben@talkingquickly.co.uk</a> with a brief note about why you want to learn to code and what interests you about this idea.

+__Update:__ The response to this post was incredible (thanks to everyone who got in touch!) so I decided to pursue this further.
+If you're interested in the course, you can apply at <http://www.makeitwithcode.com>, we've got at least one new group starting every week and early feedback has been really good!